CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Method

-\paragraph{Replay Buffer.} We store transition data $T_i=\langle o_{i,t}, a_{i,t}, o_{i,t+1}\rangle$, which includes current and next observations, commands, messages, and reasoning in a \textbf{replay buffer}, serving a repository for further learning and iterative refinement.
+\paragraph{\textbf{Replay Buffer}} Each agent $i$ stores their trajectories locally.
+Each trajectory is a temporal sequence of transition data $T_i=\langle o_{i,t}, a_{i,t}, o_{i,t+1}\rangle$, which includes current and next local observations, commands, messages, and reasoning in a \textbf{replay buffer}, serving as a repository for further learning and iterative refinement.
 When an episode concludes, the environment evaluates each agent's performance and provides scalar rewards along with \textbf{verbal feedback}, such as \texttt{“Vehicle 109 collided with Vehicle 110 after 2 seconds.”} or \texttt{“Vehicle 111 stagnated for too long to complete its task.”} Each transition in the replay buffer is subsequently \textbf{retrospectively labeled} with enriched metadata, including responses from other agents, collision details (e.g., time to collision), stagnation specifics, and final rewards and outcomes.

-\paragraph{Batch Context Sampling.} Before engaging in the post-episode discussion (debriefing), each learning agent analyzes its past experience first.
-While analyzing the entire trajectory would provide a comprehensive understanding of failure cases, computational constraints necessitate sampling a subset (\textbf{batch}) of keyframes from its replay buffer.
-To prioritize relevant data, the sampling process heuristically assigns (following Equation~\ref{eq: heuristic sampling}) higher probabilities to transitions that occur immediately before collisions, involve actions contributing to collisions, or lead to stagnation due to agents slowing down.
+\paragraph{\textbf{Batch Context Sampling}} Before engaging in the post-episode discussion (debriefing), each learning agent reflects on its individual experience from their perspective first.
+While analyzing the entire trajectory would provide a comprehensive understanding of failure cases, computational and context window constraints necessitate sampling a subset (\textbf{batch}) of key frames from its replay buffer.
+To prioritize relevant data, the sampling process heuristically assigns (following \eqnref{eq: heuristic sampling}) higher probabilities to transitions that occur immediately before collisions, involve actions contributing to collisions, or lead to stagnation due to agents slowing down.
 Additionally, transitions that feature more intensive multi-agent interactions are given more weight.
 These selected samples serve as the context for subsequent analysis and strategy formulation, allowing the agent to focus on critical timesteps for improving performance.